Utappia/uCareSystem/README.md

 	_**Note**: please use only **ucaresystem-core**. uCareSystem is the GUI version and currently it is not maintained and not up to date with the features that are integrated in ucaresystem-core._

-In summary, ucaresystem Core automatically performs the following maintenance processes without any need of user interference :
+In summary, uCareSystem automatically performs the following maintenance processes without the need for user interference. :

 - Updates the list of available packages
 - Downloads and installs the available updates
+- Downloads and installs Snap Package updates
+- Removes Old Snap revisions
 - Checks if there are older Linux kernels on the system and removes them.
 However it keeps the current and one previous version of the kernel.
 - Cleans the cache of the downloaded packages
 - Removes obsolete packages